openedx/edx-documentation/en_us/course_authors/source/developing_course/libraries.rst

 Content Libraries
 ##################

-In Studio, you can use content libraries to build a pool of components that can be used in randomized assessments in your courses.
+In Studio, if you have course creation privileges, you can also create content libraries to build a pool of components that can be used in randomized assessments in your courses.
 You can add HTML components, problems, and video components to a library.
 Peer assessment and discussion components are not supported in randomized content blocks.

-If you have enabled the content library feature in your course, after creating a library and adding components to it, you can use these library components in randomized assessments in your course.
+After creating a library and adding components to it, if you have enabled the content library feature in your course, you can use these library components in randomized assessments in your course.
 You add a randomized content block to a course unit, indicate one or more libraries from which the randomized content is to drawn, and the number and type of problems that each student is assigned.
 If